About Independent Power Projects

 How does BC Hydro acquire electricity from IPPs?

-BC Hydro acquires power from IPPs through various processes or mechanisms, namely competitive call processes, standard or open offers, and bilateral arrangements.
+BC Hydro acquires power from IPPs through various processes, namely competitive call processes, standard or open offers, and bilateral arrangements.

-To continue to learn from past experience and "best in class" industry trends, BC Hydro retained Merrimack Energy Group Inc. in September of 2010 to conduct an independent review of its power procurement practices.
+To continue to learn from past experience and "best in class" industry trends, BC Hydro retained Merrimack Energy Group, Inc. in 2011 to conduct an independent review of its power procurement practices.
 Merrimack has significant experience working with utilities, regulators and independent power producers on energy procurement processes.

-Merrimack undertook a thorough review that included input from IPPs, other stakeholders and First Nations plus a comparison with utility practices in other jurisdictions.
-In its findings, Merrimack found aspects of BC Hydro's current practices that meet or exceed industry standards as well as areas for improvement, as highlighted in its 2011 report [PDF, 744 KB] .
+In its findings, Merrimack found aspects of BC Hydro's current practices that meet or exceed industry standards as well as areas for improvement, as highlighted in its report [PDF, 744 KB].

 The following acquisition processes are underway to acquire additional power:

-- a Standing Offer Program for projects sized at 15 MW or less, and
+- A Standing Offer Program for projects sized between 100 kW, up to and including 15 MW

-- a Net Metering Tariff for customers with projects sized at 50 kW or less.
+- A Net Metering Tariff for customers with projects sized at 100 kW or less